capp-adocia/xls2img/README.md

 `xls2img` is a C library designed to extract embedded images (such as JPEG, PNG) from Microsoft Excel 97-2003 format `.xls` files.

+## Problem Solved by This Project

+* Extracting embedded JPG/PNG images from old .xls files in a C/C++ environment.

+## Why is it needed?

+* libxls does not support images.
+* Calling Python/PHP/Java solutions is too cumbersome.
+* Commercial libraries have licensing risks.

 ## Implementation

 ### Extraction Approach